Alvechurch railway station: Services

+The average journey time to Birmingham New Street is around 31 minutes.
+On Sundays services call at all stations between Lichfield T.V. and Redditch.

 History

 Alvechurch station was built as part of the Redditch Railway and opened on 1 November 1859.
 From the beginning it was operated by the Midland Railway, who had extended the line south of Redditch to Evesham and Ashchurch (the Evesham Loop Line) by 1868.
 It became part of the London, Midland and Scottish Railway during the 1923 railway grouping.
 Under the 1948 transport nationalisation it became part of the London Midland Region of British Railways.

-Passenger services beyond Redditch ended in October 1962 and the line closed completely in July 1964 – the remainder of the route (including the station here) was threatened with closure following the publication of the Beeching Report in 1963 but subsequently reprieved (albeit with a much-reduced level of service – just four trains per day each way from the mid-1960s onwards) to serve the planned Redditch New town development announced in 1964.
+Passenger services beyond Redditch ended in October 1962 and the line closed completely in July 1964.
+The remainder of the route (including Alvechurch station) was threatened with closure following the publication of the Beeching Report in 1963 but subsequently reprieved (albeit with a much-reduced service of just four trains per day each way from the mid-1960s onwards) to serve the planned Redditch New town development announced in 1964.

 As a result of the Transport Act 1968, from 1969 BR operated the passenger service on behalf of the newly created West Midlands Passenger Transport Executive.
 In 1982 BR divided its business into sectors, and Alvechurch came under its Regional Railways sector.
 Under the Privatisation of British Rail, Regional Railways was divided into several train operating companies.
 From 1997 Alvechurch became part of the Central Trains franchise.
 In 2007 the first franchise expired and was restructured.
 The new franchise was awarded to London Midland and ran until 2015, after which it passed to West Midlands Trains.

 As a PTE station, Alvechurch has train services operated under the Network West Midlands names.
 Under their auspices, the service was significantly improved in 1980 when the branch became part of the recently inaugurated Cross-City Line from Lichfield City via New Street and Kings Norton.

-When the Cross-city line was upgraded and electrified in 1993 the platform at Alvechurch was re-sited slightly northwards.
+When the Cross-City line was upgraded and electrified in 1993 the platform at Alvechurch was re-sited slightly northwards.
 The new platform adjoins the old one end to end.
 The former station building is now privately owned.